- What Is a Viral Infection?

 - If your child has a history of asthma, then the viral infection can cause a bout of asthma.

 - In some cases, kids may have breathing troubles and can suffer from wheezing.

 - Sometimes, kids develop rashes, which may result in itchiness.

 - A kid suffering from a viral infection can experience a loss of appetite.

-Normally, a viral infection is not a cause for concern, still it may result in serious complications.
-Therefore, if your kid shows any of the following signs, you may like to contact your doctor immediately.
+Usually, a viral infection is not a cause for concern.
+However, it may result in serious complications.
+Therefore, if your kid shows any of the following signs, you should contact your doctor immediately.

-- When you have a cough for several weeks
+- If he has a cough for several weeks

 - Severe diarrhoea

 - Fever for a few days or more